The Rev. Mary Laymon

 Greg York

 But Greg’s greatest restoration project has been inspired by his childhood playgrounds: the land his grandparents farmed and the acres of woods around his family home.
 From the moment his retirement began, Greg began looking for a farm that would not only feed bodies, but souls.
-When Greg first laid eyes on Tikkun Farm he saw beyond the broken barns and gutted farmhouse to the healing community that would flourish in buildings beautifully restored.
+When Greg first laid eyes on Tikkun Farm, he saw beyond the broken barns and gutted farmhouse to the healing community that would flourish in buildings beautifully restored.
 Through farming practices that heal the land, Greg knew that growing food would restore the souls of those planting and harvesting.
-And from found objects on the farm and old wood from the barn, Greg regularly creates beauty by repurposing the items as furniture and jewelry.
+From found objects on the farm and old wood from the barn, Greg also regularly creates beauty by repurposing the items as furniture and jewelry.

-Three years after Greg’s retirement Mary joined him in Cincinnati as his life partner and partner in ministry.
+Three years after Greg’s retirement, Mary joined him in Cincinnati as his life partner and partner in ministry.
 They were married in Ireland and Greg warmly welcomed Mary son’s John into the circle of his love.
 They enjoy restoring the farm together and offering hospitality to all who visit.

-Greg loves to travel and hike in the Appalachian mountains.
+Greg loves to travel and hike in the Appalachian Mountains.
 One of his favorite destinations, LeConte Lodge, can only be reached by climbing the second highest peak in the Great Smoky Mountains, an elevation of about 6400 feet.

 While living in Japan, Greg fell in love with the idea of building tiny houses and living in remarkably efficient small spaces.
 He hopes to build a small community of tiny houses at Tikkun Farm.